rebelsky/sams-assorted-musings-reflections/scholarship-ai-ia-plan.md

 I should learn about how to make a custom Generative AI tool.
 Why?
 Mostly, to deepen my understanding.
 But also to consider other ways that I might use such tools.
 Perhaps I could customize one so that it critiques my writing using the methods of Joe Williams' _Style_.

 I suppose it would be fun to generate a video for "[If you ask a Prof a question](https://rebelsky.cs.grinnell.edu/AskProf/)" [8].
 I'm not sure whether that's scholarly, educational, marketing, or something else.
 Perhaps it's just fun.
-First, I have to figure out why it's not work.
+First, I have to figure out why it's not working.

 Is that an action plan?
 Not really.
 However, it's as much of one as I'm willing to write right now.
 A simulated peer reviewer seems like a good first start.
 Developing something related to my courses is a good next step.
 After that?
 We shall see.